neizod/extmath/README.md

 Math API
 ========

-Digging into <http://projecteuler.com>, I discover many interesting mathematical technique, which not yet include in main.
+Digging into <http://projecteuler.net>, I discover many interesting mathematical technique, which not yet include in main.
 So I write it out.

 Avalable Feature
 ----------------

 - Number Theory
-    - `Prime` class: a class containing prime numbers.
+    - `prime`: a data set containing prime numbers.
     - `factorized`: Prime factorization of a number.
     - `divisors`: All positive divisable numbers of a number.
 - Arithmetic Function